 Josh Canham – Josh had a real solid year this year, and also demonstrated some real pace for a big man.
 However, he’s still quite young and needs a bit more bulk to round out.
 I also think we might see Josh during the TRC.

-Tim ‘ Junkyard Dog’ Ryan – Based on this season Tim Ryan looked like a monty to be selected for the Wobs squad.
+Tim ‘ Junkyard Dog’ Ryan – Based on this season Tim Ryan looked like a monte to be selected for the Wobs squad.
 But after listening to Joe Schmidt’s reasons, I’m quite happy for him not to be selected, but it might’ve been great to get him around the high performance environment to assist in his development.

-Overall I think the squad, plus or minus one or two is about right.
+Overall I think the squad, plus or minus one or two, is about right.
 What do you G&GRs think?

 Coaching Shenanigans